How to close sales over the phone

 Whatever you do, don’t be crunched over at your desk, reading through a script.

-It is not a good look and your potential customer will sense you are uncomfortable which in turn makes them uncomfortable and unlikely to purchase.
+It is not a good look and your potential customer will sense you are uncomfortable which makes them uncomfortable and unlikely to purchase.

 Some small talk at the beginning of a call may seem friendly and natural.